Terms & Conditions

 A.6 DEFAULT OF PAYMENT: In case of default, the contracting parties agree on default interest in accordance with §456 UGB.

-A.7 PRICE: The customer declares that they are a company.
+A.7 PRICE: The customer declares that they are an entrepreneur.
 All prices, listed on the Marketplace, are net prices excluding the respective statutory sales tax.

-A.9 CURRENCY: If a customer is able to buy a product via the Marketplace in its national currency, the respective currency will be indicated next to the price.
+A.10 CURRENCY: If a customer is able to buy a product via the Marketplace in its’ national currency, the respective currency will be indicated next to the price.
 If no currency is shown, then currency defaults to Euros.
-Snapshot is not obligated to provide products to the customer in national currency.
+Snapshot is not obligatedto provide products to the customer in national currency.

-A.10 TOURBLESHOOTING: Snapshot will assist the Customers in order to solve any problems originated from the purchase of the Services.
-Snapshot will hold full responsibility for disputes opened by the customer, such as chargebacks, cancellations and refunds, within the scope of legal provisions.
+A.11 TROUBLESHOOTING: Snapshot will assist the customers in order to solve any problems originated from the purchase of the Services.
+Snapshot will hold full responsibility for disputes opened by the customers, such as chargeback’s, cancellations and refunds, within the scope of legal provisions.
 It is recalled that Snapshot is not responsible for the technical support of sold third-party-services.